ceribe/advent-of-code/2015/src/06/README.md

 I decided to initialize the map with all possible light, so I don't have to check if a light is already in map or not when processing instructions.
 This step could be skipped, but since it has almost no impact on performance there is no need.

+Both parts are highly unoptimal so they take 10s each to process.
+They could be improved by using the same mechanism as [Day 19](https://github.com/ceribe/advent-of-code/tree/main/2021/src/d22) from 2021.